dpakram/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

->> Sets cannot contains duplicates and they are unordered.
+>> Sets cannot contain duplicates and they are unordered.
 Lists can have duplicates and are ordered starting at 0.
 To find an element in a set, you can use "contains".
 Indices cannot be used for sets because they are unordered.
 You can access an element in a list using its index.

 >> Example of set: Set(['John', 'Jane', 'Jack', 'Janice'])
 >> Example of list: ['John', 'John', "Jack', 'Janice']